CWright2022/bee_cryptor/README.md

 EXAMPLE: python bee_cryptor.py -decrypt_from_file my_input.txt

 #### -wordlist (FILE_PATH) --- used in combination with other commands to set wordlist
-this option specifies a different word list to use, rather than the provided default Bee Movie Script (script.txt).
+This option specifies a different word list to use, rather than the provided default Bee Movie Script (script.txt).
 Wordlists must be at least 94 words long, space-separated, .txt files.
 Otherwise, you may see errors such as `ERROR: Word list not long enough.
 Wordlist must contain at least 94 words, separated by spaces.`.
 Example: `python bee_cryptor.py -encrypt "secret message" -wordlist "emancipation_proclamation.txt"`

+#### -out_file (FILE_PATH) --- used to set output file
+Use this option to have bee_cryptor output to a file rather than the terminal by specifying a file path.
+EXAMPLE: `python bee_cryptor.py -encrypt "secret message" -out_file secret.txt`
+NOTE: when this option is in use, nothing will be printed to the terminal.